daveknapik/tc-weather-api/README.md

 # TC Weather API

-An overview of the application, its purpose, and potential use cases

-TC Weather API is a simple wrapper around the OpenWeatherMap 2.5 current weather API that adds in OpenTelemetry for observability.
+TC Weather API is a simple wrapper around the [OpenWeatherMap 2.5 current weather API](https://openweathermap.org/current) that adds OpenTelemetry for observability.

 Potential use cases include: